fermidrates/fake-store/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Overview

+[`fake-store`] simulates a simple e-commerce UI, consisted of a home page, detail page and cart page, using data from [`FakeStoreAPI`](https://fakestoreapi.com).

+- Home page: consists of products, which clickable on the card to go to detail page, or on the button to add items to cart.

+- Detail page: consists of product chosen from home page, which clickable on the button to add items to cart.

+- Cart page: consists of products inside the cart.
+Each product has their own quantity, which can be manipulated by add / subtract button.
+This function is enabled by state management via application of [`useContext`]

+Overall, [`fake-store`] purely uses [`TailwindCSS`] for styling purposes.

+## Tech Stack

+- Javascript

+- React

+- NextJS

+- TailwindCSS

+## Deployment

+Soon to be added.